Product Overview

 Choosing the Right Model

-- Choose this model if: You need a thermal and optical bi-spectrum bullet camera with 25mm thermal lens, human/vehicle detection and fire prevention alarm support.
+- Choose this model if: The site requires a fixed thermal and optical bi-spectrum bullet camera with a 25mm thermal lens, human and vehicle detection, and fire prevention alarm support for longer-distance perimeter or industrial monitoring.

 FAQs